 ACEs are linked to chronic health problems, mental illness, and substance use problems in adulthood.
 ACEs can also negatively impact education, job opportunities, and earning potential.
 However, ACEs can be prevented.

-We here at H&H Child Care Training believe that all children deserve a positive learning environment with adults who care for them, which is why we have created classes on supporting children who have experienced ACEs such as The Super Here in Us All or classes on Abuse and Neglect: Signs and Reporting.
+We here at H&H Child Care Training (ChildCareEd) believe that all children deserve a positive learning environment with adults who care for them, which is why we have created classes on supporting children who have experienced ACEs such as The Super Here in Us All or classes on Abuse and Neglect: Signs and Reporting.
 Visit our website to see a full list of classes on how to support the children in your classroom.